gvwilson/thirdbit/src/fiction/in-heck/index.md

 A bot with studded tricycle wheels and sturdy arms rolled into view towing a trailer cage like the one Patient's minions had used in their raid on Rusty Bridge.
-Gumption felt Dockety's hand on his arm again as Special Blazes and Thoughtful picked Sindy up and placed her in the cart.
+Gumption felt Dockety's hand on his arm as Special Blazes and Thoughtful picked Sindy up and placed her in the cart.